The King (soundtrack): Reception

 Britell's score received critical acclaim.
-James Southall of Movie Wave wrote "The album is resolutely not an easy listen – it’s frequently as black as coal, in parts really rather difficult – don’t expect anything like the two famous earlier Henry V scores.
-But really, it’s great that there is a place today for a film score like this – Britell is a smart, impressive composer who’s surely got a wonderful career ahead of him.
-The King is so dramatically potent and the emotion runs deep – it’s subtle and that’s becoming so much less common, it’s actually really enriching hearing something where you have to put the effort in to get the reward."
+James Southall of Movie Wave wrote: "The album is resolutely not an easy listen – it's frequently as black as coal, in parts really rather difficult – don't expect anything like the two famous earlier Henry V scores.
+But really, it's great that there is a place today for a film score like this – Britell is a smart, impressive composer who's surely got a wonderful career ahead of him.
+The King is so dramatically potent and the emotion runs deep – it's subtle and that's becoming so much less common, it's actually really enriching hearing something where you have to put the effort in to get the reward."
 In her review for GQ, Iana Murray said that Britell's score "is a delicate mood-setter until it explodes in bellowing horns and a roaring choir".
-Isaac Butler of Slate Magazine called it as "one of his most indifferent scores".
-Commercially, the score album was streamed over 18 million times on the music streaming platform Spotify.
+Isaac Butler of Slate Magazine called it "one of his most indifferent scores".
+Commercially, the score album was streamed over eighteen million times on the music streaming platform Spotify.